Remote Patient Monitoring Solutions – 7 Strategies to Adoption

 Healthcare providers can partner with a remote patient monitoring vendor specializing in RPM to gain access to the latest devices, software, and services.
 This can help providers offer patients the best possible care while controlling costs.

 RPM devices should be easy for patients to use, with clear instructions and minimal steps required for operation.
 In addition, the devices should be portable and convenient to carry.
-With Tenovi, patients receive pre-paired RPM Bluetooth devices that automatically connect to the Tenovi cellular Gateway.
+With Tenovi, patients receive pre-paired RPM Bluetooth devices that automatically connect to the Tenovi Cellular Gateway.
 The Gateway serves as a central hub for the RPM devices.

 Every morning, the Gateway turns red, reminding patients that it’s time to take their measurements.
 Once the measurements are transmitted to their healthcare provider, the Gateway turns green.
 This visual cue is particularly helpful for patients who may find technology challenging.